umairrkhan009/weather-app/README.md

 <h2>🛡️ License:</h2>

-This project is licensed under the MIT License.
-See the (License.md) for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 <h2>Contact</h2>
 Feel free to contact me at umairrkhhan009@gmail.com if you have any suggestions/feedback.